Nartaj/SOC-Analyst-Portfolio/ElasticCase Lab/READEME.md

 # ElasticCase Digital Forensics & Incident Response (DFIR) Lab

-«Detailed step-by-step solutions can be found in ./SOLUTION.md».
+Detailed step-by-step solutions can be found in ./SOLUTION.md

 ## Overview
 This repository contains my technical walkthrough and analysis of the **ElasticCase** lab from CyberDefenders.
 The objective was to investigate a security breach on a Windows workstation using the Elastic Stack (ELK).